Killy85/gta-ynov-vue/README.md

 This will lead you to the homepage.
 You may see there are others account, corresponding to others roles we may devellop later.
 Those point to a Not Found page at the moment.

+### 09 November 2018

+#### TODO

+We only work half a day today.
+So goals will be lights.
+It first will be about to repair the form used to change infos about the user

+### What I've done '?'

+The current form is not emptying datas anymore.
+Also I've made the navbar button working.
+You can now logout and change your password.
+The first out send you back to the login page.
+The second one ask you for your current password and the new one.
+You are then prompted about the status of the change.
+Of course, it did not really change it, as we have no back-end running.

 ## Access *state-of-the-art* application

 The project is builded and pushed to [my github.io page](https://killy85.github.io/#/)